Follow us on social networks

 Pre-Call Checklist (5 Minutes Before)

-• Correct devices selected (camera, microphone, headphones)
+• Correct audio/video devices selected (camera, external microphone, headphones).

-• Headphones enabled (not built-in mic)
+• Headphones enabled with noise cancellation (avoid built-in laptop mic).

 FAQ